Financial Toolset

 The Role of Hard Inquiries and Account Age

 Each time you apply for a new credit card, a hard inquiry is made on your credit report, which can temporarily reduce your score by a few points.
+The impact of a hard inquiry is generally small, typically knocking off 5 points or less, and fades over time.
 Additionally, opening new cards can reduce the average age of your credit accounts.

 Payment History: The Most Critical Factor